Marquette University treats all Bursar's and

 No. The William D. Ford Direct

 Loan is serviced by the Us Department of Education or one of their contracted servicers.
-Their telephone number is (800) 848-0979.
-Click to view your loans and servicer: http://www.nslds.ed.gov/nslds_SA/.
+You may have multiple Federal Lenders, and your Direct Loans may be serviced by a number of different vendors.
+Click to view your loans and servicers: http://www.nslds.ed.gov/nslds_SA/.

 for additional information click here: